 Whether you are newly diagnosed or have been living with a rare neuroimmune disorder for years, we can match you with someone who can offer support.
 Peer Connect Leaders (PCL) are volunteers who have been diagnosed with a rare neuroimmune disorder.

 Sharing experiences with others who truly understand what it is to live with or care for another with a rare neuroimmune disorder can be life-changing.
-PCLs are trusted individuals who share important information and offer support.
-They can offer emotional support and share what they have learned.
+PCLs are trusted individuals who can offer essential information, give emotional support, and share what they have learned.
 Peer Connect Leaders are not doctors, so they cannot dispense medical advice; however, they can direct you to resources to help answer your questions.

 Fill out the form, and you will be matched with a PCL.
 Our current program can only match English or Spanish-speaking members — and assist with non-urgent matters.
 If you are a non-English speaker or have a situation requiring immediate attention, please get in touch with us at [email protected].